MaimonLab/SiffROI/README.md

 which can be reflected by the property `uses_frame_data` or `uses_reference_frames`.

-Please note that for `siff-napari` to work properly, the return annotations on `extract` must be the ACTUAL class and not a string hint.
-Otherwise the object's `__annotations__['return']` will read a `str`
+Please note that for `siff-napari`'s `Segmentation Widget` to work properly, the return annotations on `extract` must be the ACTUAL class and not a string hint.
+Otherwise the object's `__annotations__['return']` will read a `str`.
+TODO: make the `siff-napari` part smarter (convert the string to an import)

 ## ROI